SamR1/FitTrackee_v0/README.md

 Workout/activity tracker app (realized during the [CodingAcademy](http://www.coding-academy.fr/en/) training), in order to learn to use Django.
-_(this version is incomplete, and will be rewritten with a new architecture (Python API and JS Front App))_
+_(work in progress: this version is incomplete, and will be rewritten with a new architecture (Python API and JS
+Front App))_

 Based on: